reconhub/ESCAIDE_2019_workshop/README.md

-# Health Emergency Analytics Workshop
+# Epi + R: two short courses at ESCAIDE 2019

-This github repository is used to develop the website of the Health Emergency Analytics Workshop co-organised by RECON, the UK Public Health Rapid Support Team, the London School of Hygiene and Tropical Medicine, and the Wellcome Trust.
+This github repository is used to develop the website of the courses ran by RECON at ESCAIDE 2019, Stockholm.